n0bis/key-hitter/README.md

 ## Status

-Need to detect layer switching.
+Need to detect layer switching and do some house keeping.

 ## Based on